meatpiHQ/mp_usb_dual_can/README.md

 The realdash firmware multiplex both CAN1 and CAN2 into a single channel USB-Serial channel.
-Which means any CAN frame recived on CAN1 or CAN2 is sent to the same USB-Serial channel and any frmware send from the USB-Serial is sent on both channels.
+Which means any CAN frame received on CAN1 or CAN2 is sent to the same USB-Serial channel and any frmware send from the USB-Serial is sent on both channels.

 1. Go to garage then click on the dashboard.
 2. Click Add connection.